AmbujSingh11294/AMIAD/README.md

-# AMIAD (Automated Medical Image Analysis for Disease Diagnosis)
+# Image Analysis for Tuberculosis using Machine learning and Deep learning

 Develop a system that first uses a machine learning model to segment medical images and then passes the segmented output to a deep learning model to classify the disease.